-This article contains everything you need to know about how to be a Traffic Police in terms of qualification and requirements in 2021.
+This article contains everything you need to know about how to be a Traffic police officer in terms of qualifications and requirements in 2023.

-Ordinarily, one would think that anybody could become a traffic police without much demand but the reverse is always the case as there are a lot that is required.
+Ordinarily, one would think that anybody could become a traffic cop without much demand, but the reverse is always the case, as there is a lot that is required.

-Traffic police see to the enforcement of the rules of the road and signs.
-They ensure that all road users including leg users use the roads in an orderly and safe manner.
-However, the main duty of Traffic police is to ensure the safe and free flow of traffic to inorder prevent road accidents and deaths.
+Traffic police ensure the enforcement of the rules of the road and signs.
+They ensure that all road users, including leg users, use the roads in an orderly and safe manner.
+However, the main duty of Traffic police is to ensure the safe and free flow of traffic in order to prevent road accidents and deaths.

-Due to the demanding and sometimes risky nature of the profession, in order to become a traffic police, one must be able to meet certain requirements to ascertain your fitness for the task and all the job entails.
+Due to the demanding and sometimes risky nature of the profession, in order to become a traffic cop, one must be able to meet certain requirements to ascertain their fitness for the task and all the job entails.

 REQUIREMENTS TO BECOMING A TRAFFIC OFFICER

-Thus, to become a traffic police, below are the requirements:
+Thus, to become a traffic cop, below are the requirements:

 A traffic officer should: